 Prepare for a US Immigration Interview

-Edited by Yuliya, MsBarbs, Dougie-1, Eng
+Edited by Yuliya, MsBarbs, Dougie-1, Eng and 1 other

 Many people worry about the interview part of the process, but it's the easier part of the process!
 Here's how to prepare for your interview: